-Both events are free and open for people to attend, but we ask that you please register (click here).
-More information about both events can be found through the tabs on this website.
-If you are a psychologist attending the Symposium and wish to obtain continuing education credits, there is specific information available via the Symposium 2014 dropdown tab, or click here.
+This two-day symposium will be at the University of Nebraska–Lincoln city campus on April 9 (Thursday) and 10 (Friday), 2015.
+It is free and open to public, but we ask that you please register (available soon).
+More information about this symposium can be found through the tabs on this website.
+If you are a psychologist attending the Symposium and wish to obtain continuing education credits, there is specific information available via the Symposium 2015 dropdown tab, or click here.

 If you are attending:

 The 63rd annual Nebraska Symposium on Motivation is located at the University of Nebraska – Lincoln, in the City Campus Student Union (1400 'R' Street, Lincoln, NE 68588-0452).
 Click here for a map indicating the location.
 The Union is a short walk from the downtown area, with many parking facilities nearby.
 For a map of the closest parking facilities, please click here.